The Basic Design Thinking study program is the first part of the one-year Design Thinking education offered at the HPI

 This infosheet outlining the application process supports interested applicants in their application.

 Applicants who pass the first round of selection will receive an invitation to one of our two-day D-Camp workshops (usally taking place during last week of August for the winter term, last week of February for the summer term).
-For applicants of the Basic Track in the summer semester 2021, the D-Camps will take place in an online format from March 1st to March 4th, 2021.
+For applicants of the Basic Track in the winter semester 2021/22, the D-Camps will take place in an online format from 23-26 August 2021.
 After attending the D-Camp workshop, applicants will receive a final admissions decision.

 All admitted participants contribute a participation fee of 750 Euro, which helps the organization to offset the expenses of the program.
 For current HPI students, PhD candidates, and employees of the HPI, the participation in the Basic Design Thinking program is free of charge.